 Extent of the rollout

-The Superfast Cymru project covers the vast majority of premises that were not planned as part of commercial programmes.
-We are also working with Airband to provide high speed wireless broadband to premises in business parks and industrial estates that cannot get broadband as part of the Superfast Cymru rollout.
+We are working with Airband to provide high speed wireless broadband to business premises.
+These are premises in business parks and industrial estates that aren’t part of the Superfast Cymru or commercial rollout.

-Bringing high speed broadband to rural areas is a huge engineering task.
+Rolling out high speed broadband across Wales is a huge engineering task.
 We will be deploying around 3000 new fibre broadband cabinets to bring superfast broadband to Wales.
 We will also be using a mix of technologies to reach the final few percent of premises where fibre is not currently planned to be rolled out.

 We can help you to understand, adopt and exploit the business opportunities presented by the rollout of superfast broadband across Wales.
 Visit our dedicated Superfast Business Wales website (external link).

 Follow the steps to find out what broadband is available to you.